DylDevs/Mindstorms-EV3-Projects/README.md

-# Mindstorms-EV3-Projects
+# Mindstorms EV3 Projects
-Random projects I coded for my Mindstorms EV3 using MicroPython
+I have a Mindstorms EV3 with an installation of MicroPython that I make various different projects with.